How PLM Tools Help Supplier/Retailer Relationships

 The main advantage of a retail PLM is the ability to use your product’s data points to your advantage.
 It does this by enabling you to add and share product data points within seconds, to anyone you choose inside or outside of your team.
 So nothing anyone needs to know gets lost, ever.
 It’s all housed in one centralized system.
 After all, your toilet paper can probably make angels cry, too.
 Your ability to share those data points effectively can make or break a sale.

 At this point, you’re probably wondering, “what is PLM software used for and how can it help supplier relationships?”
 Most PLM solutions give retailers visibility into where a product is in its lifecycle.
-Until recently, however, there wasn’t a solution that helped with relationship management.
-That’s because retailers and suppliers were viewing the same product on different platforms, then communicating about them to one another through emails and Excel docs.
+Until recently, however, there wasn’t a unified solution that also helped with Customer Relationship Management (CRM) and Product Information Management (PIM).
+Retailers and suppliers were viewing the same product on different platforms, then communicating about them to one another through emails and Excel docs.
+And don't even get us started on how time consuming it is for most retailers to list products to 100s of e-commerce marketplaces...

-Suppliers had to choose between giving their retail clients full access to their organization’s data, or potentially losing clients due to the inability to effectively communicate product data.
+Suppliers had to choose between giving their retail clients full access to their organization’s data and risking privacy infringements, or potentially losing clients due to the inability to effectively communicate product data.

 Communication is your competitive advantage

 Surefront can give retail suppliers their competitive advantage back.
-It is the best PLM solution for suppliers for a few reasons: our SmartCatalog’s patented in-app collaboration tool with clickable images, the ability to customize and send quotes in seconds, and the fact that suppliers can share the data they want with the retailers they choose –– adding notes right onto the product image, if that suits their fancy.
+It is the best unified PLM, CRM, and PIM solution for suppliers for a few reasons: our SmartCatalog’s patented in-app collaboration tool with clickable images, the ability to customize and send quotes in seconds, and the fact that suppliers can share the data they want with the retailers they choose –– adding notes right onto the product image, if that suits their fancy.

 Our platform enables brands and suppliers to present visual product showcases to various retailers.
 It easily meets each retailer’s unique formatting requirements.
 Suppliers can invite buyers to review product specs, ask questions, request quotes and finalize orders, from anywhere.
 We even allow dig into each retailer’s current & past orders for immediate learnings.
 Suppliers can review real-time data quickly and seamlessly for better decision making, communication, collaboration, and sales.